-- Charmed at The CW.
+- Charmed at TBD.
+The CW developed a re-boot.
+Netflix may have it now.
+So far, this way-too-soon re-boot continues to be up in the air.
 Oy!
-This series hasn’t been off the air 10 years, and it’s already getting a re-boot.
 Thumbs down.
-The creative auspices are from Jane the Virgin, so we shall see if this moves forward off-cycle.
+The creative auspices for The CW version are from Jane the Virgin, so we shall see if this moves forward off-cycle there or at Netflix.

 - What About Bob? at NBC.
 Gender flip.
 Sounds terrible.
 Yet it’s the familiar title that the network (and its studio, Universal) covet.
 Script order.